 If you are summoned, you will be able to plead either guilty or not guilty.
 Even when entering a guilty plea, you will have the opportunity to reduce your punishment if you are able to demonstrate mitigating circumstances which may have arisen in the situation.

 If the speed was more than 30 mph of the speed limit, then you could face disqualification from driving.
 Driving bans can last between 7 to 56 days, varying according to the facts of the case and mitigating factors.

 What is a Speed Awareness Course?

 For a relatively minor offence you may be offered a speed awareness course.
 This is a one-day course, in which the driver will learn about speed limits and the consequences that can come from exceeding them.
 The cost of the course varies, and you will have to pay for it at your own expense.
 However, by completing the course you can spare yourself from receiving a fine or any penalty points.

 It is important to remember that you can only attend the course once every three years, so if you commit another offence within three years of taking your first course, you will have to accept your fine and/or penalty points.

 How can DPA Law assist you in challenging a speeding ticket?

-If you feel you have a legal defense against the accusation of speeding, or you have been incorrectly issued with a Fixed Penalty Notice, it is important to seek legal advice as soon as possible.
+If you feel you have a legal defence against the accusation of speeding, or you have been incorrectly issued with a Fixed Penalty Notice, it is important to seek legal advice as soon as possible.
 Our Solicitors have specialist knowledge which enables them to assess the best strategy to defend the offence or secure a reduced punishment.
-This is particularly important for people who have accumulated penalty points on their licence, and who potentially face a ban from driving.
+This is particularly important for people who have accumulated penalty points on their license, and who potentially face a ban from driving.